PRP Injection (PRP Therapy)

-A relatively new option for the treatment of pain is the PRP Injection (Plasma Rich Platelet).
+A relatively new option for the treatment of pain is the PRP Injection (Platelet Rich Plasma), also known as PRP Therapy (Platelet Rich Plasma Therapy).
 This treatment gaining popularity among many pain management practitioners.
 The primary difference between this injection and others is that rather than alleviating pain by blocking or diverting it.
 The platelet rich plasma works to repair the damaged tissue at the injection point, thereby relieving pain in the patient.

 This procedure has gained popularity in a number of fields beyond pain management and is increasingly used in sports medicine and dermatology.
 Regardless of the field utilizing this procedure, it has shown significant benefits to most patients able to take advantage of it.

 This procedure is beneficial for most patients suffering from arthritic and other degenerative causes of pain.
 You must consult a physician to see if the treatment's recommended.
 However, the procedure is seldom covered by insurance.